-Famine and extreme hunger are a reality today for many of our brothers and sisters.
+Famine and extreme hunger are a reality today for many of our siblings.
 Matthew 25 challenges us to respond as if Christ were hungry.
-The Presbyterian Hunger Program has partners working in places where people are suffering, and the need is urgent.
+The Presbyterian Hunger Program has partners working in places where people are suffering, and the need is immense.
 We want to do more, so we ask for your help and for your church’s help.
 Resources are available to help you share the need with your congregation.

 Background and Response

 There is enough food in the world for everyone.
 But because of poor access and distribution, extreme weather and political instability, many don’t have enough to survive.
 Even with all the progress the world has made in the past decades, people are still suffering from hunger in the four countries where famine was declared in 2017: Somalia, Yemen, South Sudan, and Nigeria.

 An official declaration of famine means that at least 20% of households face an extreme lack of food, and large numbers of people are dying every day due to hunger.
 In many other places where famine hasn’t been declared, many families and communities still suffer from extreme hunger.
 These places include Haiti, Democratic Republic of Congo, Niger, Cameroon, Central African Republic and Chad.
 Conflicts, war, natural disasters and climate change are often the causes.

-The Presbyterian Church (U.S.A.), through the Presbyterian Hunger Program, supports partners around the world who are working in their communities to identify why people are hungry and to work toward long-term solutions.
-In the fall of 2018, the PHP Advisory Committee voted to begin supporting the work of a partner in each of the four countries where famine has been declared, and so far, we have been able to provide one grant to each for their work in 2019.
+The Presbyterian Church (U.S.A.), through the Presbyterian Hunger Program, supports partners around the world who are working in their communities to identify why people are hungry and to implement long-term solutions.
+In the fall of 2018, the PHP Advisory Committee voted to begin supporting the work of a partner in each of the four countries where famine had been most recently declared.

-- In Yemen, where war has left more than 8.4 million people at risk of starvation, our partner Generations Without Qat, has included the distribution of fishing kits, goats to provide milk, and offering support for income generating activities, and skills or capacity building trainings.
+- In Yemen, war has left more than 8.4 million people at risk of starvation.
+The response of our partner, Generations Without Qat, has included the distribution of fishing kits, goats to provide milk, support for income generating activities, and skills or capacity building trainings.

 The need is immense, and we want to continue this work.